 What is PTK?

-PTK is a laser vision correction procedure that corrects nearsightedness, farsightedness and astigmatism.
+PTK is a laser vision correction procedure that smooths out the surface of the cornea.

 During the procedure, an excimer laser is used to reshape the surface of the cornea, removing some corneal tissue.
 The reshaping of the cornea changes the way the eye is able to focus, correcting the patients vision problems.